 This is part one of our Ultimate Guide to Heart Rate Training for Fighters, a series of articles that covers exactly how to improve your conditioning work for MMA, Muay Thai, Boxing, BJJ (and other sports) by using a heart rate monitor.

-Here are the upcoming articles in this new series that will be published over the next month.
+Here are the upcoming articles in this new series that will be published.

-- How to Use a Heart Rate Montitor 101 (THIS article)
+- How to Use a Heart Rate Monitor 101 (THIS article)

 - How to Track Your Conditioning Progress with a Heart Rate Monitor

 - Cardiac Output Training: Building Your Aerobic Base

 - Improving Maximum Aerobic Power: VO2 Max Training

 - Improving Aerobic Power Output: Lactate Threshold Training